MoarVM/MoarVM/docs/debug-server-protocol.md

 ### Decontainerize Handle (34)

-Used to decontainerize a value in a container (such as a Perl 6 `Scalar`).
+Used to decontainerize a value in a container (such as a Raku `Scalar`).
 The handle to the object that results is returned in a Handle Result message.
 If this is not a container type, or if an exception occurs when trying to do the decontainerization, an Error Processing Message response will be sent by MoarVM